emberjs/website/source/guides/understanding-ember/run-loop.md

 // => ["sync", "actions", "routerTransitions", "render", "afterRender", "destroy"]
 ```

-Because the priority is first to last, the "sync" queue has higher priority then the "render" or "destroy" queue.
+Because the priority is first to last, the "sync" queue has higher priority than the "render" or "destroy" queue.

 ## What happens in these queues?

 * The `sync` queue contains binding synchronization jobs
-* The `actions` queue is the general work queue, and will typically contain scheduled tasks e.g. promises
+* The `actions` queue is the general work queue and will typically contain scheduled tasks e.g. promises
 * The `routerTransitions` queue contains transition jobs in the router
 * The `render` queue contains jobs meant for rendering, these will typically update the DOM
 * The `afterRender` contains jobs meant to be run after all previously scheduled render tasks are complete.
-This is often good for 3rd-party DOM manipulation libraries, that should only be run an entire of tree of DOM has been updated
+This is often good for 3rd-party DOM manipulation libraries, that should only be run after an entire of tree of DOM has been updated
 * The `destroy` queue contains jobs to finish the teardown of objects other jobs have scheduled to destroy

 ## In what order are jobs executed on the queues?